tvwenger/WISP/README.md

 The configuration files contain the calibration and imaging parameters that define how the data from a specific project should be processed.
-An example calibration file is given in `config/example.ini`.
+A blank example configuration file is given in `config/example.ini`.
 Here we explain each of the available parameters.

 * [Calibrators]